About this course

 Who is this course for?

-The course is open for therapists who would like to facilitate emotional well-being for their clients through:
+The course is open for art therapists who would like to integrate memory drawing into art therapy through:

-- understanding the emotional process included in the art-making and coursework learning
+- understanding the emotional process included in memory drawing

-Insight into the basic theories and practice of art therapy is offered in the course by means of lectures, reading, written text, discussions and workshops, whereby participants take part in the creative process and experience the opportunities facilitated.
-Knowledge of one’s own art making increases self-awareness and gives participants understanding of the art making process of their clients.
-A number of ways to create artwork will be introduced in the course, with the aim of increasing creativity, strengthening identity, fostering communication, memorising, and facilitating both self-awareness and emotional well-being.
-Prior knowledge or experience of art is not required for participation.
+Insight into the basic theories and practice of memory drawing is offered in the course by means of lectures, reading, written text, discussions and workshops, whereby participants take part in the drawing process and experience the opportunities facilitated.
+Knowledge of one’s own memory drawing increases the participant’s understanding of such drawing processes for their clients.
+A number of ways to create memory drawing will be introduced in the course, with the aim of memorising, expressing and processing emotions, as well as facilitating self-awareness and emotional well-being.

 The aims of the course are to:

-- Introduce the basic methods and theories of art therapy
+- Introduce the basic methods and theories of memory drawing within art therapy

-- Present ways of creating images that facilitate expression of emotions and thoughts, memorisation, creativity, social skills and well-being
+- Present the methods of memory drawing that facilitate memorisation, expression of emotions and thoughts, creativity and well-being

-- Increase understanding about the way in which problems, emotions, thoughts and contexts can be expressed through art making
+- Increase understanding about the way in which conscious and unconscious memories, emotions and thoughts can be expressed and processed through memory drawing

-- Offer participants a means to learn about themselves through their own imagery
+- Offer participants a means to learn about themselves through their own memory drawing

 - Provide the knowledge that memory drawing is generally an effective long-term memory aid for coursework learning as well as for processing emotional material related to stress and/or trauma